w3c/wai-tutorials/source/images/complex.html.erb.md

 ### Structurally associating the image and its adjacent long description (HTML5)
 {:.ap}

 The HTML5 `<figure>` element can be used to enclose both the image and its long description.
 The long description (presented as headings, text, and a table) is wrapped in the `<figcaption>` element.
-It is explicitly associated to the image using `role="group"` on the containing `<figure>` element.
+It is explicitly associated to the image using `role="group"` on the containing `<figure>` element in web browsers that don’t convey the semantics of the `<figure>` element.

 {::nomarkdown}
 <%= code_start %>